Football chant: Chants based on popular music

-Chants based on advertising jingles, nursery rhymes and theme tunes
+Chants based on nursery rhymes and theme tunes

-Football crowds also adapt tunes such as advertising jingles, nursery rhymes and theme tunes.
+Football crowds also adapt tunes such as nursery rhymes and theme tunes.
 "The Farmer in the Dell" known in some regions as 'The Farmer Wants A Wife', provides the famous chant of "Ee Aye Addio", a tune which also provides the first bars of the 1946 be-bop jazz classic "Now's The Time", by alto saxophonist Charlie Parker.
 The marching tune "When Johnny Comes Marching Home" is also used a basis for songs, such as "His Armband Said He Was a Red", sung by Liverpool fans in honour of Fernando Torres while he was still at the club.
 Chelsea fans then adapted the chant to match their own colours when Torres was transferred to the London club in 2011, with "He's now a Blue, he was a Red."
 Manchester United used the song to describe Torres and his looks too after he missed an open goal.
 United also used the song about John O'Shea after he scored a goal against Derby in the Carling Cup in 2009.

 The children's song "Ten Green Bottles" became "Ten German Bombers", to the tune of "She'll Be Coming 'Round the Mountain," both songs used by English fans to their main rivals, Germany.
 The nursery rhyme "This Old Man" is sung by both supporters of Manchester United and Manchester City.
-The theme from Z-Cars has been used in Everton's Goodison Park ground since 1962.
+The "Theme from Z-Cars" has been used in Everton's Goodison Park ground since 1962.

 Theme tunes which have been used as chants include Heartbeat and The Banana Splits.